bitcointranscripts/bitcointranscripts/mit-bitcoin-expo/mit-bitcoin-expo-2022/lightning-panel.md

 I would say that at the end of the day, the value of that transaction is being settled in Bitcoin using the Lightning Network, right?
 The number of parties that are involved in that transaction is not merely peer-to-peer at that point, right?
 It's kind of like having two financial institutions transacting on your behalf at that point, and the medium that they're using to transfer the value just so happens to be Bitcoin over the Lightning network.
-So to some extent, that relationship that you have between a Lightning service provider, I think that's what they're calling themselves, is like, I mean, you're transacting over Lightning, but you're asking someone else to effectuate that exchange over lightning on your behalf, right?
+So to some extent, that relationship that you have between a Lightning service provider, I think that's what they're calling themselves, I mean, you're transacting over Lightning, but you're asking someone else to effectuate that exchange over Lightning on your behalf, right?

 Jeremy Rubin: 00:14:37

 Okay, so I'm going to kick it up to Jonathan for a second, who's looking down on all of us now.
 So blessed.
-So Jonathan, we started off by just kind of asking everybody, philosophically, what is lightning to you?
+So Jonathan, we started off by just kind of asking everybody, philosophically, what is Lightning to you?
 If you were to be transported 100 years into the future, and you saw people doing something, and you're like, that's lightning, versus maybe the implementation of it today being a different concept.
-And then answering that same question of like, how many people do you think we can get, you know, onboarded into that current vision?
+And then answering that same question of like, how many people do you think we can get, onboarded into that current vision?

 Jonathan Harvey Buschel: 00:15:11

 Sure.
-So, I mean, I mean, this is the basic protocol that we want to use to move, you know, mostly Bitcoin around right now.
+So, I mean, this is the basic protocol that we want to use to move, mostly Bitcoin around right now.
-So I'd say it's like on the same plane as, you know, email, which kind of maybe didn't go the way we expected or the way it was intended, where there's a bunch of variety of services running email servers.
+So I'd say it's like on the same plane as, email, which kind of maybe didn't go the way we expected or the way it was intended, where there's a bunch of variety of services running email servers.
 And there's kind of some open network.
 I think with Lightning, we have a better shot at that just in terms of how teams have worked on the protocol and how easy it is to participate in currently.
 But I think at the base, it's just a non-custodial, trust-minimized way to move some value around.